Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mock interview

-“If you can sit down with a parent, teacher, friend, or trusted advisor and have them do a mock interview,” says Rachel Rubin, founder of consulting firm Spark Recruitments.
+“If you can sit down with a parent, teacher, friend, or trusted mentor and have them do a mock interview,” says Rachel Rubin, founder of consulting firm Spark Recruitments.
 This helps candidates avoid jitters and better prepare for the real interview, Rubin says.

 Interviews typically last between 30 minutes and an hour, online or in person.